metapolator/metapolator/specimen,-and-glyph-interaction.md

 ![](http://mmiworks.net/metapolator/abcsegment.png)

-multiple segments, of multiple glyphs, of several (adjustment) masters may be selected—using shift or ctrl/cmd.
+multiple segments, of multiple glyphs, of several (adjustment) masters may be selected—using shift, ctrl/cmd, or rubber-banding.
 The selected segment(s) is now the parameter edit context and this is reflected in the parameters panel.
 Reminder: ‘click in whitespace to select none.’

 if on the other hand the font display size is more sufficient (say 144pt and up) and the mouse is hovered for 500ms over the **black** of the glyph box, a skeleton, segments and points view is shown: